stamat/youtube-background/README.md

 > Create video backgrounds from a YouTube, Vimeo or video file links.

-** ⚠️ Development moved to [stamat/video-backgrounds](https://github.com/stamat/video-backgrounds).** Support will still be provided for this repo.
+** ⚠️ Future development will be moved to [stamat/video-backgrounds](https://github.com/stamat/video-backgrounds).** Support will still be provided for this repo.

 [DEMO HERE ➡️](http://stamat.github.io/youtube-background/)